CompuTec/pdc-docs/administrator-guide/installation/first-installation.md

 6. The service is ready to run.
 You can start by clicking the shortcut created on the Windows program list.

 :::info

-Mind that the application needs to be set up correctly after the installation.
+Remember that the application needs to be [set up](./../setting-up-the-application/setting-up-the-application.md) correctly after the installation.

 :::